 You don’t have to have all the answers yet.
 Just guide yourself toward whatever helps you feel more comfortable.
 If you find yourself feeling alienated by masculinity but not necessarily attracted to femininity, you could be nonbinary or gender nonconforming.
 That’s totally okay!
 This particular page centers the experiences of binary trans women, but you’re valid no matter how you identify.
 Maybe your answer might even change later as you come to understand yourself a little better.

 - This is so stupid!
 What difference could a game on a website make?

 You’re right.
 We can’t magically alter your body or your memories over the Internet.
 But that’s not the point.
-We can’t make you wish you were a woman, but we can help you discover your pre-existing wish, and we can give you some advice to help you connect with that wish and nurture it.
+We can’t make you wish you were a woman, but we can help you re-discover any pre-existing wish if you have one, and we can give you some advice to help you connect with that wish and nurture it.
 Your wish to be a woman is what matters in the end.
 Not some silly website game.